hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

 1. Run:

     ```bash
-    node simpleOnChainPrivacy.js
+    node simpleExample.js
     ```

-    This script creates the onchain privacy group with two members. `findPrivacyGroup` finds and displays the created privacy group.
+    This script creates the flexible privacy group with two members. `findPrivacyGroup` finds and displays the created privacy group.

 !!! tip